Blog

 Apple Music and Deezer:

-If you master to -14 integrated with a -2 dBTP true peak, here's what happens on each platform:
+If you master to -14 integrated with a -2 dBTP true peak, here's what happens:

 Net effect: one master, all platforms, negligible difference across them.
 Your track sounds consistent to the listener no matter where they play it.